SystemsApproach/private5g/cloud.rst

    Example use case that requires ongoing runtime control.

-In other words, Runtime Control defines an abstraction layer on top of a collection of backend components, effectively turning them into externally visible (and controllable) cloud services.
-Sometimes a single backend component implements the entirety of a service, but in the case of 5G, which is constructed from a collection of disaggregated components, Runtime Control is where we define an API that logically integrates those components into a unified and coherent service.
-It is also an opportunity to “raise the level of abstraction” for the underlying subsystems and hiding implementation details.
+In other words,the Service Orchestrator defines an abstraction layer on top of a collection of backend components, effectively turning them into an externally visible (and controllable) cloud service.
+In some situations a single backend component might implement the entirety of a service, but in the case of 5G, which is constructed from a collection of disaggregated components, Service Orchestration is where we define an API that logically integrates those components into a unified and coherent whole.
+It is also an opportunity to “raise the level of abstraction” for the underlying subsystems, hiding unnecessary implementation details.

 We describe this connectivity interface in Section 6.4.
-For now, our focus is on the main issues Runtime Control must address in order to offer such an API.
+For now, our focus is on the main issues Service Orchestration must address in order to offer such an API.
 At a high level, it must:

 1. Authenticate the principal wanting to perform the operation.